Skip to main content

 The Death of a Martyr

-It was a practice during the times, to drag fellow inmates and cellmates to the cells adjacent to the gallows to watch an execution as a message to them about the consequences of their actions.
-However, watching the demeanour of the men who were caught in the Alipore Bombing Case, as they laughed in the face of death, this ritual was not followed during the execution of Kanailal who walked from his cell to the gallows, chained, chanting “Vande Mataram.”
+It was a practice during the times to drag fellow inmates and cellmates to the cells adjacent to the gallows to watch an execution as a message to them about the consequences of their actions.
+However, watching the demeanour of the men who were caught in the Alipore Bombing Case, as they laughed in the face of death, this ritual was not followed during the execution of Kanailal, who walked from his cell to the gallows, chained, chanting “Vande Mataram.”

 The Gallows at Alipore Jail

 Kanailal’s body was released to his devastated elder brother around two hours after he was hanged, with two conditions.
-They were not to take the body out of the main entrance of the jail where protestors were expected and that his body would be covered, face hidden from view.
+They were not to take the body out of the main entrance of the jail, where protestors were expected, and that his body would be covered, face hidden from view.
 Motilal, who had accompanied his brother to the jail, described Kanailal’s face as calm, his eyes open but not bewildered, his fists closed.
-He looked like he had faced death without fear for his motherland and Motilal wanted that message to be seen by everyone else.
+He looked like he had faced death without fear for his motherland, and Motilal wanted that message to be seen by everyone else.
 But the British officers were strict with their rules to release his body.
 The body was carried out, covered in a customary white cloth and saffron Namaboli through the back gates of the jail beside the Tully Nalah (Canal) and the moment they reached the main road leading to the Keorahtala Crematorium they were shocked to see thousands of men, women and children on either side of the road, chanting praises to the motherland and its bravest sons.
-People who had never seen or known Kanailal mourned him like their sons, tears in their eyes, mothers showered their blessings on him, and women lamented his youthful loss.
-Inspired youth, men and women, witnessed the procession with “Vande Mataram” on their lips, praying for a death or life as glorious as those who lived for the nation.
-Thousands of garlands covered his body and people requested to see his face.
-Halfway to the final destination, his face was revealed and the crowd stood two folds in numbers by noon when they arrived at the crematorium.
+People who had never seen or known Kanailal mourned him like their sons, tears in their eyes; mothers showered their blessings on him, and women lamented his youthful loss.
+Inspired youth, men and women, witnessed the procession with “Vande Mataram” on their lips, praying for a death or a life as glorious as those who lived for the nation.
+Thousands of garlands covered his body, and people requested to see his face.
+Halfway to the final destination, his face was revealed, and the crowd stood two-fold in numbers by noon when they arrived at the crematorium.
 Thousands participated in his cremation, bringing sandalwood and ritualistic symbols to his last rites.
 The British Police stood witness to this one-of-a-kind spectacle they had never witnessed in the capital city.

 Most accounts say that his pyre burnt well into the night as if he was refusing to let go of the flame of rebellion his soul was entangled in.
-His ashes emerged into the Adi Ganga (a small tributary of the Bhagirathi Hoogly near Kalighat) and the members of his group visited his grieving inconsolable mother at dawn.
+His ashes emerged into the Adi Ganga (a small tributary of the Bhagirathi Hoogly near Kalighat), and the members of his group visited his grieving, inconsolable mother at dawn.

 Satyendranath Bose